Livingstone College: Statistics

 Biography

 Quanera Hayes is an American sprinter specializing in the 400 meters distance.
 She won the bronze medal at the 2016 World Indoor Championships and is the 2020 US Olympic Trials champion in the women's 400 m.
-She has earned several gold medals for the United States in the 4 × 400 m relay, including at the World Championships and World Relays in 2017, as well as the World Indoor Championships in 2016 and 2018.
-A 400m 2021 Diamond League champion.
+She has earned several gold medals for the United States in the 4 × 400 m relay, including at the World Championships and World Relays in 2017, as well as the World Indoor Championships in 2016, 2018 and 2025.
+She is a 400 m 2021 Diamond League champion.

 3. Philip A. Payton, Jr